survivejs/webpack-book/manuscript/optimizing/05_separating_runtime.md

 Try adjusting _src/index.js_ and see how the hashes change.
 This time around it should **not** invalidate the vendor bundle, and only the runtime and app bundle names should become different.

+T> Starting from webpack 5, it's possible to use `output.ecmaVersion` to define in which format the runtime is written.
+Setting it to `5` would emit ECMAScript 5 compatible code while setting to `2015` would generate shorter code for the newer target.
+The setting also affects the _Minifying_ process.

 T> To get a better idea of the runtime contents, run the build in development mode or pass `none` to mode through configuration.
 You should see something familiar there.

-T> To integrate with asset pipelines, you can consider using plugins like [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin), or [webpack-assets-manifest](https://www.npmjs.com/package/webpack-assets-manifest).
-These solutions emit JSON that maps the original asset path to the new one.

 T> The build can be improved further by loading popular dependencies, such as React, through a CDN.
 That would decrease the size of the vendor bundle even further while adding an external dependency on the project.
 The idea is that if the user has hit the CDN earlier, caching can kick in like here.